Brian Desmond, Marketing Director/Manager

 After leaving the service in 1988 Brian remained in Norway with his Norwegian wife and their children.
 Working as a part time Physical Education teacher and manager for a health project helped the integration process and paved the way for Brian’s career managing an Outdoor Centre.
 Over the years Brian has led over 70 summer and winter expeditions in Norway, some as long as 450kms through some of Norway’s most well-known mountain areas.
 Brian is well recognized for his expertise, an example being asked to work as a special consultant for the Norwegian army to organize and teach Dutch special forces in arctic warfare and X-country skiing.
 In 2009 Brian was co responsible for organizing and carrying out a highly successful selection course for the Dutch Defence Academy receiving a commendation in the form of the Dutch Defence minister’s personal medal.

-Brian has a permanent seat on the Borough Council where he lives and a reserve seat on the Inner Cabinet after having been reselected for a new four year term in 2011.
+Brian has contributed to the local community by sitting on the local Borough Council and various other Commitees for three periods where he lives in the Setesdal Valley.
 The Battle for Heavy water and Hitler’s attempt to produce an Atomic bomb, and the occupation of Norway during WW2 are central themes that are of particular interest.
 Brian’s intimate knowledge of this action, of the Hardanger Vidda where much of this story unfolded and his close relationship with some of the surviving saboteurs led Brian to be heavily involved in Ray Mears acclaimed documentary, “The Real Heroes of Telemark”.
 Since then Brian has also been sought out to work on several other film projects associated with this particular action.
 One of these was the documentary “Hitler’s Sunken Secret”.
 This film won the best documentary in the world in its own category at the Chicago film Festival, a fitting tribute to all who worked on the project and to its outstanding director/producer Duncan Copp.

 Matt Larsson-Clifford leads the Heroes of Telemark expedition in Norway under the guidance of Brian Desmond.
 Matt served with the British military for over 16 years, specializing in physical and outdoor education.